Written by: Brianna Guild, MHSc SLP

 ✏️ Decodable Words (Regular Words)

-- Decodable (or regular) words are words that can be sounded out using the phonics and spelling rules/patterns a student has learned.
+- Decodable (or regular) words are words that can be sounded out using the phonics and spelling patterns a student has learned.
 These words are “spelled the way they sound”.
 Yes, there are many spelling patterns to learn in English, but contrary to popular belief, English is not crazy, it is complex.

 - Helpful resources for teaching decodable words: